 So which one did we go for?
 Number 7 of course!
 It wasn't crazily strong, just a lovely rich Matcha flavour.
 So if you're a fan of a nice strong Matcha taste, we recommend this strength level for sure!

-2) Sawawa Asakusa - Matcha mochi and Dorayaki Pancakes made fresh!
+2) Sawawa Asakusa - Matcha Warabi Mochi and Dorayaki Pancakes made fresh!

 If you're walking down Nakamise Shopping Strip on the way to Sensoji Temple, turn right just before you get to the big temple and you'll be on the right path to Sawawa Asakusa (look for the Japanese Maccha Sweets sign)